dobin/ffw/docs/tutorial-sample-project.md

 ## Test intercepted data

 Test if the recorded data can be replayed by using the test-mode.
-It will start the fuzz target, and replays the recorded data stored in `in/data_0.pickle` three times.
+It will start the fuzz target, and replays the recorded data stored in `corpus/intercept0.pickle` several times.
 If there are 0 fails, it is pretty reproducible.

 ```
-$ ./fuzzing.py --test --debug
-Debug mode enabled
-INFO:root:Using: TCP
-INFO:root:Starting server with args: ['./ffw/vulnserver/bin/vulnserver_asan', '20000']
-INFO:root:  Pid: 22247
-INFO:root:Start server PID: 22247
-==== Iteration =====
-INFO:root:Open connection on localhost:20000
-Handling msg: 0 Sending...
-  Send: 4
-Handling msg: 1 Receiving...
-  Orig: 2
-  Real: 2
-Handling msg: 2 Sending...
-  Send: 4
-Handling msg: 3 Receiving...
-  Orig: 2
-  Real: 2
-Handling msg: 4 Sending...
-  Send: 4
-Handling msg: 5 Receiving...
-  Orig: 2
-  Real: 2
-==== Iteration =====
-[...]
-Itercount: 3
-Fails:
-Fails at msg #0: 0
-Fails at msg #1: 0
-Fails at msg #2: 0
-Fails at msg #3: 0
-Fails at msg #4: 0
-Fails at msg #5: 0
+ffw/vulnserver# ../ffw.py --test
+Basedir: /Development/ffw
+Config file: /Development/ffw/vulnserver/config.py
+Using port: 20000
+Initial test successful - could connect to server.
+---[ Testing CorpusData: data_0.pickle 32 times
+We use the following recvTimeout: 0.03
+No timeouts, looking fine!
+---[ Testing CorpusData: intercept0.pickle 32 times
+We use the following recvTimeout: 0.03
+No timeouts, looking fine!
 ```

 All looking good!